 Allows the individual/business to register with a competent person scheme allowing the self certifying of unvented hot water storage systems installations.

 Certificates are normally valid for 5 years.
-On expiry, candidates are eligible to take reassessment.
+Candidates are eligible for reassessment within 12 months of expiry.
 Previous certificates must be presented to the assessment centre as evidence of holding the initial qualification.

 This course is for plumbing and heating engineers who want to install Domestic Hot Water Storage Systems, and will demonstrate their competence so they can either join a Competent Persons’ Scheme allowing the self-certification of installations, or to notify the local Building Control department prior to commencing work.